hilch/demo-AsTcp-AsUdp/README.md

 # TCP

-Automation Runtime (ArSim) acts as an TCP server. one or more instances of Pyhton script 'tcpclient.py' can be used to contact it.
+Automation Runtime (ArSim) acts as an TCP server. one or more instances of Python script 'tcpclient.py' can be used to contact the server.

 ![tcpclient](example_tcp_client.png)